KindleModding/kindlemodding.github.io/kindle-dev/gtk-tutorial/prerequisites.md

 # For the toolchain
 sudo pacman -S base-devel curl git gperf help2man unzip wget

+# For the SDK
+sudo pacman -S curl sed

 # For this tutorial
 sudo pacman -S meson gtk2
 ```